shafwan-anwer/photography/readme.txt

 You don't have to credit us but a link back to templatesjungle.com will be highly appreciated.

-PROHIBITIONS

-You are not permitted to resell or redistribute (paid or free) as it is.

-You cannot use it to build premium templates or themes to be sold on marketplaces.

-Even if you want to share the free resource in your blog, you must point it to original TemplatesJungle resource page.

-You cannot host the download file in your website.

 SUPPORT

 You can contact us to report any bugs and errors in the template.
 We will try and fix them immediately although it's a free resource.